 To summarize, we have sufficient reasons to decide that Mercy Meats should enter Brazil.
-Brazil’s plant-based protein market is overall attractive, with strong predicted growth rate and, as a leading soy producer, can create a cost-saving advantage for the company.
+Brazil’s plant-based protein market is overall attractive, with a strong predicted growth rate and, as a leading soy producer, can create a cost-saving advantage for the company.

 The biggest concern so far is competition from well-established meat players, and lab-grown meat competitors in the near future.

 Now that we’ve decided that entering Brazil is beneficial for Mercy Meats, we need to see whether the client company is equipped with what’s required to do so, capability-wise and finance-wise.

 First, we need to understand whether Mercy Meats has the capabilities (competitive advantages), to sustainably compete in the new market.

 Does the company have efficient distribution channels/ logistics?

 In the US, Canada, and Singapore, Mercy Meats have very efficient logistical channels, with low warehouse capacity, minimal shipping time, low inventory turnover rate, and a high number of orders relative to all of its major competitors.
 The company definitely has the required capability to replicate another efficient logistical channel in Brazil.

 Can the company produce premium quality products at a lower cost than its competitors?